 by Bill Protzmann

-These questions and my answers were transcribed from a Connected! presentation given for caregivers and cared-for in April 2010.
-Thought you might be interested.
-The questioners anonymity has been preserved.
+Many of these questions and my answers were transcribed from a Connected! presentation that was given for caregivers and cared-for in April 2010.
+The questioner’s anonymity has been preserved.
+There have been a few additions since then, too!

 Q — Is there any evidence that music can trigger memories?